We may earn a commission if you make a purchase from the links on this page.

 Different silicon, but plenty of performance on both phones

-That being said, Apple's silicon has been at the top of most synthetic benchmarks for years, and this fact, paired with the great software optimization, means that you won't feel a major difference between the iPhone 15 Pro Max and the iPhone 15 Plus, despite the fact that the latter uses last year's A16.
+That being said, Apple's silicon has been at the top of most synthetic benchmarks for years, and this fact, paired with the great software optimization, means that you won't feel a major difference between the iPhone 15 Pro Max and the iPhone 15 Plus, although the latter uses last year's A16.

 The segregation between the Pro and non-Pro models when it comes to the camera system has carried over this year.
 The iPhone 15 Pro Max comes equipped with three cameras on the back, while the iPhone 15 Plus has only two.